Enterprise Architecture Overview Training Course

 ITIL® 4 Strategic Leader Digital and IT Strategy (DITS)

-- The process of implementing and sustaining a digital strategy
+- Implement and sustain a digital strategy

 ITIL® Foundation V4